BIR tax table Philippines 2026: Guide for employers and HR teams

 Conclusion

-Understanding the BIR tax table and mandatory employee contributions is crucial for Philippine businesses.
-Staying compliant with the 2023-2024 rates and preparing for 2026 adjustments ensures operational stability and builds employee trust.
+Understanding the BIR tax table and mandatory employee contributions is essential for every business operating in the Philippines.
+Staying current with the TRAIN Law rates โ€” which have been in effect since January 2023 and continue through 2026 โ€” ensures both operational stability and employee trust.

 • What is the TRAIN Law and how does it affect the tax table?